 Step 4.
 Requirements

 Gather all the requirements for a Brazil investor visa.
 You can see the list of them in the section above.
 The mentioned items are not a definite list.
 The embassy could require more documents.
 You could contact them to ask for the ultimate list of documents.
 The embassies in different countries might require various documents too.

-Set a meeting with the Brazilian embassy.
+Set a meeting with the Brazilian embassy or often the embassy provides you a date to submit requirements.
 By the time you wait, you should be able to collect the requirements.
 Consider the point in your mind.

 Attend the embassy in person on the reserved date.
 Bring all the collected required supporting documents.
 Submit everything to the visa officials and pay the fee.
 The fee depends on the embassy and the services they provide.